-As I sit watching the Valley's wild and scenic river roll past, an osprey watching two fishermen on the opposite bank at Choinumni Park, I know why I am committed to supporting the work of the Kings River Conservancy.
-The goal of KRC is to lure you away from your screens and busy lives to refresh your spirit in nature--just 30 minutes from downtown Fresno!
+Every time I'm on the river, or IN the river riding trails on my wonderful horse, I'm struck by the beauty and importance of the Kings River.
+The goal of Kings River Conservancy is to bring you to the river, teach about the river, and help you to enjoy its wonderful recreation opportunities --just 30 minutes from downtown Fresno!
 We stand for safe, legal access to parks and public trails along the Kings River.
-Your donations go to park and trail maintenance, safety and educational signage, and special programs-- which you may specify with your donation-- such as extra warden patrol hours to combat poaching, invasive plant species removal, trout eggs for the incubator house.
-We have some fun river-themed events planned.
-While they are fundraisers for the KRC's maintenance projects, they are also good excuses to come down to the river to play.
+Your donations go to park and trail maintenance, safety and educational signage, and special programs-- which you may specify with your donation-- such as extra warden patrol hours to combat poaching, invasive plant species removal, and trout eggs for the incubator house.
+We host fun, river-themed events such as Spring Fling on the Kings, Moonlight Over the Kings, and Get Curious on the Kings... all good excuses to come down to the river to play.

 Long Live the Kings!